 Even students not pursuing a career in the industry are still looking to learn more about wine and spirits for their own taste buds or to impress in social circles.

-Syracuse University in Upstate New York even offers a “Beer and Wine Appreciation Class”.
+Syracuse University in Upstate New York even offered a “Beer and Wine Appreciation Class” at one time.

-The class says it teaches students the ingredients, processes, and laws behind the industry.
-It also helps teach “sensory evaluation and discussion of still and sparkling wines and beers.”
-Of course, it is only offered to students who are at least 21 years of age.
+The class was said to teach students the ingredients, processes, and laws behind the industry.
+It also helped teach “sensory evaluation and discussion of still and sparkling wines and beers.”
+Of course, it was only offered to students who were at least 21 years of age.
 For what it’s worth, Syracuse was named the 2019 No.1 party school in America by the Princeton Review.

 What brands can do to capitalize on the thirst for knowledge

 Consumers wanting to know more about their wine can be a great opportunity for brands, distributors, and wineries to increase sales and grow their customer bases.

 For distributors, pairing with restaurants to run on site-education events, or having a representative walk around during a busy dinner period can help regular customers learn more about your wines and increase their desire to order them again.

 For wineries, training your tasting room staff or having materials on hand to give customers can help increase their awareness and familiarity with your brand, and satisfy their desire for more knowledge.

 - How Data Can Help Fuel the Wine Market’s Growth - January 31, 2023